 In minor leaks with sub-clinical forms, in absence of significant sepsis, conservative management with antibiotics, total parenteral nutrition and adequate resting of the bowel is an acceptable treatment option.
 These patients must be closely monitored, as deterioration in their clinical state requires urgent surgical intervention.

-In stable patients localised abscess cavity can be drained under CT guidance.
+In stable patients localised abscess cavity can be drained under ultrasound or CT guidance.

 Management of diffuse post-operative peritonitis is more complex.
 The timing and adequacy of source control are of outmost importance, as late and/or incomplete procedures may have severe adverse consequences.
 All sources of contamination should be removed from the peritoneal cavity.
 Alternatively gastrointestinal transit should be excluded with the use of a diverting stoma.
 Adequate intra-peritoneal drainage should be performed.
 Any attempt at anastomosis revision or salvage should generally be avoided because the risk of leakage is unacceptably high.